What Is the Greatest Common Factor? A Complete Overview

 Step 3: Choose the greatest common factor

-This method is great for smaller numbers since listing factors is quick and easy.
-But for larger numbers, it can take too long!
+This method is great for smaller numbers since listing factors is quick and easy, but with larger ones, listing every factor takes too long.
+That's when the next two methods come in handy.

 The prime factorization method, as the name suggests, helps us find the greatest common factor by breaking numbers down into prime factors.